 Most are meant for outdoor use, but some can also be used indoors.

 It can also be useful in redirecting the attention of daredevil kids to play with safer toys.
-An example of that is making your kid use a climbing toy, rather than seeing them climb up the window or furniture.

 You’ll only need one of these gross motor minimalist toys and one would be enough.
 At least until your kid outgrows it: